spatie/typescript-transformer/docs/usage/annotations.md

 }
 ```

-## Using php doc types to write TypeScript
+## Using PHP types to write TypeScript

 When you have a very specific type you want to describe in PHP then you can use the `TypeScriptType` which can transform every type [phpdocumentor](https://www.phpdoc.org) can read.
 For example, let's say you have an array that always has the same keys as this one: